Medium: Lithograph poster, linen backed

 Size: 200.0cm x 140.0cm

-Good To Know: Linen backed, stretched on wooden box frame, stored in humidity controlled art storage facility, condition report available upon request
+Good To Know: Linen backed, stored in humidity controlled art storage facility, condition report and supporting images available upon request

 The story of this world-famous brand name started in 1860 in the little Italian town of Novara, where Gaspare Campari opened his small wine shop.
 Within two years, he earned enough to open a cafe on a busy street corner in Milan.
 Annoyed that his competitors were able to sell everything that he did, he determined to produce his own distinctive liqueur in order to serve something unique.
 To this end, he developed a recipe for a type of bitters and made a sample batch.